sabbadino/mcp-playground/readme.md

 -- make sure the mcp server is listed as available (select tool under the chat input box) -- to debug the McpServerConsoleApp go to vs studio 2022 , attach to the McpServerConsoleApp.exe process, put break pints in McpServerConsoleApp\WeatherMcpTool.cs\Get_Weather method
 - NOTE THAT if an mcp server os registered in the global vs code settings file, no roots will be available
-- the WeatherMcpTool in McpServerConsoleApp, resply to a fixed rtext to the question about the weather and also write a file on the vs code workspace to show how mcp roots work.
+- the WeatherMcpTool in McpServerConsoleApp, reply to a fixed text to the question about the weather and also write a file on the vs code workspace to show how mcp roots work.